Today's Articles

 On this date, we remember the birth of Alice Coachman in 1923.
 She was a Black athlete.

-That day she broke the AAU high school and college women's high jump records while barefoot.
+That day, she broke the AAU high school and college women's high jump records while barefoot.
 She won the AAU outdoor high jump championship for the next nine years and three indoor high jump championships.
-Coachman excelled in sprints and basketball as well, competing at Tuskegee from 1940 to 1946.
-There she also won national track and field championships in the 50 and 100-meter dashes, the 4 X 100-meter relay, and the running high jump; and as a guard, she led the Tuskegee basketball team to three consecutive conference championships.
+Coachman also excelled in sprints and basketball, competing at Tuskegee from 1940 to 1946.
+She also won national track and field championships in the 50 and 100-meter dashes, the 4 X 100-meter relay, and the running high jump.
+She led the Tuskegee basketball team to three consecutive conference championships as a guard.

-At Albany State College in Georgia, Coachman continued high jumping in a personal style that combined straight jumping and the western roll technique.
+At Albany State College in Georgia, Coachman continued high jumping in a personal style that combined straight jumping and the Western roll technique.
 At the 1948 Olympics in London, her teammate Audrey Patterson earned a bronze medal in the 200-meter sprint to become the first Black woman to win a medal.
-In the high jump finals, Coachman leaped 5 feet 6 1/8 inches (1.68 m) on her first try.
-Her nearest rival, Britain's Dorothy Tyler, matched Coachman's jump, but only on her second try, making Coachman, the only American woman to win a gold medal in that year's Games.
+Coached by Cleveland Abbott, Coachman leaped 5 feet 6 1/8 inches (1.68 m) on her first try in the high jump finals.
+Her nearest rival, Britain's Dorothy Tyler, matched Coachman's jump, but only on her second try, making Coachman the only American woman to win a gold medal in that year's Games.

-Altogether she won 25 AAU indoor and outdoor titles before retiring in 1948.
-After earning her home economics degree with a minor in science, Coachman began teaching physical education.
-Alice Coachman, the first Black woman to win an Olympic Gold Medal, died in Alabama on July 14th, 2014.
+She won 25 AAU indoor and outdoor titles before retiring in 1948.
+Coachman began teaching physical education after earning her home economics degree with a minor in science.
+Alice Coachman, the first Black woman to win an Olympic Gold Medal, died in Alabama on July 14, 2014.

 To become a Professional Athlete.